 The American Trucking Association estimates a shortage of 50,000 truck drivers (opens new window).
 Companies are hiring and offering good benefits and pay.
 Take advantage of this opportunity to drive your way to a better life for you and your family.

-Our CDL Class A or B license training program is a comprehensive 245-hour (7-weeks) classroom and behind-the-wheel program.
+Our CDL Class A license training program is a comprehensive 245-hour (7-week day course or 10-week evening course) classroom and behind-the-wheel program.
 The training covers DOT rules and regulations, pre-trip inspection, backing pad skills, and on-the-road skills.
 The final skills test necessary to receive a state license is administered by state-approved examiners.
 Funding options are available to those that qualify, as well as a tuition payment plan.

 Completers who obtain their state license are qualified to drive tractor-trailers, dump trucks, tow trucks, delivery trucks, tanker trucks, and flatbed trucks.

 For additional information, please contact SOWELA’s Workforce Solutions Division at (337) 421-6560.